 History of the Missouri School of Journalism

 The School of Journalism has the distinction of being the first journalism school in the world.
 It opened its doors on Sept.
-14, 1908.
-And, students went to work right away.
+14, 1908, and students went to work right away.
 The first day's class prepared the first issue of the University Missourian newspaper, later renamed the Columbia Missourian.

-Walter Williams, the editor of the Columbia Missouri Herald, and a University Curator influenced opinion to establish the School.
+Walter Williams, the editor of the Columbia Missouri Herald, and a university curator influenced opinion to establish the school.
 Ten years passed before the proposal was commonly accepted.
 Walter Williams was named the first dean.
 In the midst of the Depression in 1930, the Board of Curators chose Williams to lead the university through the economic crisis.
 Williams had turned down an offer of the presidency in 1921, but this time he could not refuse.
 He remained president until his death in 1935.

-In May 1910, the School held the first annual Journalism Week celebration.
+In May 1910, the school held the first annual Journalism Week celebration.
 Several nationally well-known and successful news media professionals and faculty lectured throughout the week in an open forum.
 In 1930 the first Missouri Honor Medal for Distinguished Service in Journalism was awarded.
 Since then more than 500 outstanding journalists and leading journalism organizations have received one of the industry's highest and most prestigious awards.

-Originally, studies focused predominately on editorial writing and news management for newspapers.
-In 1936, the School offered the first course in radio broadcasting in cooperation with KFRU, the local studio for the St. Louis Star-Times.
+Originally, studies at the School of Journalism focused predominately on editorial writing and news management for newspapers.
+In 1936 the school offered the first course in radio broadcasting in cooperation with KFRU, the local studio for the St. Louis Star-Times.
 Radio journalism is now taught in conjunction with KBIA, the local NPR-affiliate station.
-In 1953, the School began television broadcasting training with KOMU-TV, the first and only commercial affiliate television station used as a training lab for students.
-The School also offers emphases in photojournalism, magazine journalism, strategic communication and convergence journalism, the most recent emphasis established in 2005.
-Students in these areas receive practical training by working for VOX magazine, an arts and culture city weekly; Mojo Ad, a student-staffed advertising and public relations agency; IPI Global Journalist, an international magazine; and the Missouri Digital News, a state government reporting program.
+In 1953, the school began television broadcasting training with KOMU-TV, the first and only commercial affiliate television station used as a training lab for students.
+The school also offers emphases in photojournalism, magazine journalism, strategic communication and convergence journalism, the most recent emphasis established in 2005.
+Students in these areas receive practical training by working for VOX magazine, an arts and culture city weekly; Mojo Ad, a student-staffed advertising and public relations agency; IPI Global Journalist, an international magazine; and the Missouri Digital News, a state-government reporting program.